albertintech/apai/docs/congress/cmf/fema/why-not-stv.md

 Allocated Score uses deterministic weight reduction rather than surplus transfers.
 The formula is specified, proportional, and produces identical results from identical ballots regardless of implementation.
 There is no randomness, no rounding-method dependency, and no hidden design parameter.

 Allocated Score uses a simpler ballot interface that scales gracefully with large candidate fields.
-The same 0-5 star ballot is used for single-winner STAR elections (President, Senate) and multi-winner Allocated Score elections (House).
-Voters learn one ballot action for all federal contests.
+The same 0-5 star ballot is used for single-winner STAR elections (Senate) and multi-winner Allocated Score elections (House).
+Voters learn one ballot action for all congressional contests.
 The error surface is narrower than the ranked ballot grid, and the absence of a rank-ordering constraint means there is no ballot exhaustion from incomplete expression.

-And because the ballot interface tolerates large fields without degrading, the Act's Single Unified General Election eliminates state-administered primaries for federal offices entirely -- placing all qualified candidates directly on the November ballot and removing a structural leverage point that STV-based proposals must either preserve or replace.
+And because the ballot interface tolerates large fields without degrading, the Act's Single Unified General Election eliminates state-administered primaries for congressional offices entirely -- placing all qualified candidates directly on the November ballot and removing a structural leverage point that STV-based proposals must either preserve or replace.

 The tradeoff must be acknowledged honestly.
 Allocated Score has no century-long track record in national government elections.
 Ireland has used STV since 1921; no country has used Allocated Score for a parliamentary election.
 This is a legitimate concern that deserves transparency, not dismissal.